asaadbahmed/asaadbahmed/README.md

 ## Hi there! 👋

-_“The best from among you is the one who benefits humanity the most.”_
+_“The best of people are those who are most beneficial to others.”_
 — Prophet Muhammad ﷺ

 ---